RASPIAUDIO/UltraAndVolumio/README.md

          ###### => cd UltraAndVolumio

          ###### => chmod 777 ultra

-          #### OR create it from the source file ultra.c:
+          #### Optional : you can also create you own executable from the source file ultra.c (skip this step if you completed the previous step):

           ###### => gcc -o ultra ultra.c

-         ("gcc" may not be available on the standard Volumio distrib!...)
+         ("gcc" may not be available on the standard Volumio distrib so you might have to install it!...)

      * C. Prepare the execution of "ultra" every time Volumio starts:

-          you have to add this line: "/home/volumio/UltraAndVolumio/ultra&"

-          in the file "/etc/rc.local" just before the line "exit 0"
+          in the file "/etc/rc.local" before the line "exit 0" you have to add this line: "/home/volumio/UltraAndVolumio/ultra&"
           for this you can use "nano":

           ###### => sudo nano /etc/rc.local